jimtahu/claimer/README.md

 # Claimer

-Bot which locates and claims things for things
+Bot which locates and claims things for other things